SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

      > [!TIP]
      > See also: [Displaying a custom empty component message](xref:Tutorial_Dashboards_Displaying_a_custom_empty_component_message).

-   - *Advanced > Grid template*: Allows you to customize the number of columns and rows displayed in the grid component, along with scaling options.
+   - *Advanced > Grid template*: Allows you to customize the number of columns and rows displayed in the grid component, along with scaling options<!--RN 34761 + 34781-->.

      - By default, the number of displayed columns and rows is set to *Auto*.
 To modify this number, clear the checkbox in this section and specify the desired amount.
 To revert to *Auto*, delete the entry.